 A diagnosis hyperactivity caused by ADHD may missed because coexisting symptoms can mimic symptoms of many other disorders and diseases, such as anxiety disorder, conduct disorder, petit mal seizures, learning disabilities, diabetes, and conditions that can affect hearing or vision.

-It is not uncommon for adults with ADHD to have ...more misdiagnosis »
+It is not uncommon for adults with ADHD to have struggled most of their lives with the disorder ...more misdiagnosis »

 Symptoms of Hyperactivity

 Read more about symptoms of Hyperactivity

 Wrongly Diagnosed with Hyperactivity?

 Rare epilepsy misdiagnosed as ADHD: The less common disorder of temporal lobe epilepsy